cschoeny/personal-projects/UFC-Forecasting/README.md

 ## Welcome

 Welcome to my personal project in which I build a model to help choose UFC lineups for gambling on Draftkings (DK).
 This readme will not be a full tutorial like the one I have for the [fantasy golf](https://github.com/cschoeny/personal-projects/tree/ufc/Fantasy-Golf-Forecasting); rather, I will simply describe the methodology.
 See that readme for a primer on daily fantasy sports and the types of DK contests.
 In this project, our goal is to construct a lineup to win a large GPP.
+While the odds of winning a large GPP are _very_ low, following this methodology should transform these odds from simply playing a random lottery to making some well informed wagers.

 ![UFC_DK_pic](images/ufc_dk.png)